civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 52

-Payment of the amount set out in the ticket by the accused within the period set out in the ticket constitutes a plea of guilty to the offence described in the ticket and, following the payment,
+Payment of the amount set out in the ticket by the accused within the period referred to in paragraph 51(3)(d) or (d.1) constitutes a plea of guilty to the offence described in the ticket and, following the payment,

-a conviction is to be entered in the judicial record of the accused;
+a finding of guilt is to be entered in the judicial record of the accused and the accused is deemed to have received an absolute discharge and not to have been convicted of the offence;

-the judicial record of the accused in relation to the offence must be kept separate and apart from other judicial records and it must not be used for any purpose that would identify the accused as a person dealt with under this Act; and
+the judicial record of the accused in relation to the offence must not be used for any purpose that would identify the accused as a person dealt with under this Act; and

 if cannabis has been seized in relation to the offence, the cannabis is forfeited to Her Majesty.